Store Mapping

 val hugo: Person = nameLens.set(fritz2, "hugo") // hugo = Person(1, "hugo")

-Let us take a step back and explore, how this concept of lenses can be used to map one store to another.
+Let's take a step back and explore how the concept of lenses can be used to map one store to another.

-Imagine a use case, where we want to render the interests of a person like a kind of tags as comma seperated values.
-We would also like to change them by typing them as CSV.
+Imagine a use case where the interests of a person are rendered as tags - comma seperated values.
+They can be changed by typing them as CSV.

-In order to further process interests of a person, it makes more sense to store them a List<Interests> though.
-So that should be the canonical state representation in our application.
+But in order to further process these interests, it makes more sense to store them in a List<Interest>, so that will be the canonical state representation in our application:

 val interestLens: Lens<List<Interest>, String> = lensOf(